PronovixOutlearn/d8themer/modules/layout-regions-revisited.md

 <!-- @section, "title" : "Part 17 - Regions and Blocks from Views" -->

-In this episode of Drupal 8 Theming we are going to go more in depth with regions, and we are also going to learn how to make custom blocks from Views.
+In this episode we are going to go more in depth with regions, and learn how to make custom blocks from Views.
-As per request from one of the viewers of YouTube channel, in this video we are going to go into regions a little bit more in depth.
-Learn how to make them, how to add blocks to them and take a look at their HTML output.
-But we are also going to learn how you can make custom blocks from your Views and how you can better manipulate them.
+Learn how to make regions, how to add blocks to them and take a look at their HTML output.
+We are also going to learn how you can make custom blocks from your Views and how you can better manipulate them.
 Code used in this tutorial:
 https://github.com/ivandoric/d8theming/releases/tag/17
 http://watch-learn.com/video-tutorials/drupal-8-theming-part-17-regions-and-blocks-from-views/